‘Did You Know’ the brain of a non alcoholic processes alcohol differently than in the brain of the alcoholic?

 This explanation from the film, THIQ by Dr. Ohlem, M.D. is simplified, yet it outlines the importance of some of the physiological aspects of the disease of alcoholism.

 Carol Ann Worthing, PhD of Individual & Family Wholeness is a psychotherapist in private practice since 1992.
 She has her PhD in Psychology from Northcentral University in Arizona.
 She provides a safe and caring approach to your psychotherapy and evaluations for individuals, couples, families, and children.
 Her practice represents integrity, competency, and confidentiality, a safe and caring place for psychotherapy.
-It is her mission to guide you and your family to become emotionally and psychologically whole and to help you deliberately build your lives and families on that wholeness.
+It is her mission to guide you and your family to become emotionally and physically whole and to help you deliberately build your lives and families on that wholeness.

 To find out if you are alcohol dependent or to get help with your issues with alcohol, please call Carol Ann Worthing, PhD at 303-663-5846.